Brian Cullina Fired? Emma Stone’s Twitter Photo 3 Minutes Before Oscar Flub Gone

 — Hollywood Reporter (@THR) March 1, 2017

-In the end, Beatty opened the wrong envelope that was handed to him, and visibly showed confusion as he took a long time to read the results.
+In the end, Beatty opened the wrong envelope that was handed to him, and he appeared visibly confused as he took a long time to read the results.
 Dunaway looked at the card and read La La Land, the wrong movie.

 Reactions to the Oscars flub continues with fallout days after the melee.
-Beatty has asked the Academy President to explain what happened in public.
+Beatty has asked the Academy president to explain what happened in public.
 Even Dwayne “The Rock” Johnson chimed in on Instagram, showing a photo of the shocked faces in the Oscars crowd as the debacle unfolded onstage.
 Johnson quipped that he was ready to mount the stage and take matters into his own large hands.
 In the description accompanying the photo on social media, Johnson explained that he nearly went rogue.

 therock: “You can literally see my wheels spinnin’ on whether or not I should hit the stage and take down an Oscars producer who I thought went rogue and was trying to sabotage our final moment of the night as La La Land was accepting for Best Picture.
 Seconds before this I saw out of the corner of my eye, the producer saying loudly, ‘NO IT’S MOONLIGHT, the winner is MOONLIGHT!’ as he walked up onto the stage.
-When he walked on stage, I remember sitting up and saying to @laurenhashianofficial, ‘What the f*** he doing?’
+When he walked on stage, I remember sitting up and saying to @laurenhashianofficial, ‘What the f***’s he doing?’
 She grabbed my arm and said, ‘Oh my God, they made a mistake.’…In crazy moments like that, we need leaders to step up and take charge… I give La La Land producer, Jordan Horowitz, much respect for stepping up to the mic and calling the Moonlight filmmakers and actors to the stage to accept their award…”

 [Featured Image by Christopher Polk/Getty Images]